Geography Club (film): Reception

+Geography Club received mixed to positive reviews from critics, who praised its earnest approach to the struggles of closeted teenagers and its message of self-acceptance.
+While some reviewers noted that the film relies on familiar high school tropes, it was largely commended for providing a relatable and much-needed affirming narrative for LGBTQ+ youth.

 On Rotten Tomatoes the film holds a 67% rating based on 12 reviews, with an average rating of 6/10.
 On Metacritic, the film has a weighted average score of 57 based on reviews from 5 critics, indicating "mixed or average" reviews.

 Writing for The Huffington Post, John Lopez describes the film as entertaining and praises the themes as "universal and relatable", as well as for trying to define a "new normal" where homosexuality is accepted as an everyday thing.

 Entertainment Tonight hails Geography Club saying, "Every year sees the release of one film so culturally important it should be required viewing.
 This year, that film is Geography Club."

 The Movie and Television Review and Classification Board (MTRCB) of the Philippine government gave the movie a PG rating and highly commends the film as a "sweet and sensitive coming out, coming of age movie based on the first novel of the young adult series/play of the same name."